Title 902 | Chapter 020 | Regulation 150REG

 Linens shall be handled, stored, and processed so as to control the spread of infection.2.

-Clean linen and clothing shall be stored in clean, dry, dust-free areas designated exclusively for this purpose.3.
+Clean linen and clothing shall be stored in a separate and enclosed, clean, dry, dust-free areas designated exclusively for this purpose.3.

-Soiled linen and clothing shall be placed in suitable bags or closed containers and stored in an area designated exclusively for this purpose.(f)
+Soiled linen and clothing shall be placed in suitable bags or closed containers and stored in a separate and enclosed(f)

-The center shall have an emergency source of lighting for exam, labor, and birthing room(s) to protect the health and safety of the pregnant woman or mother in the event the normal supply is interrupted.(g)
+The center shall have an emergency source of lighting for exam, labor, and birthing rooms(g)

 The center shall establish a written policy for the handling and disposal of waste materials.
 Any incinerator used shall be in compliance with 401 KAR 59:020 or 401 KAR 61:010, as applicable.Section 8.

-Each written agreement shall be filed with the cabinet pursuant to KRS 216B.198 within ten (10) calendar days of finalization.(3)
+Each written agreement shall be filed with the cabinet pursuant to KRS 216B.198 within ten (10) business(3)

-Be signed by individuals authorized to execute the agreement on behalf of the center and hospital, who shall certify they have such authority;(d)
+Be signed by individuals authorized to execute the agreement on behalf of the center and hospital, who shall certify they have this(c)(d)

-Require transfer of a patient if deemed medically necessary by the physician attending to the patient;(e)
+Require transfer of a patient, if deemed medically necessary by the provider(d)(e)

 Identify responsibilities of the center in which the center shall, at a minimum:1.